Rodovali/torpydo/README.md

 ## ⚡ Quick start
 This section gives examples of minimal code to use the three torpydo entities.

+You can also directly execute the example codes in the `examples` directory, in which there are pre-configured pool index and node in addition to a simple http proxy redirecting http requests to their recipient server through a torpydo network.

 For more details, feel free to consult the documentation section below.

 ### Using the torpydo client lib